 Warren Buffett, Berkshire Hathaway: Letter to Shareholders (1993)

 While we like to think of ourselves as “know-something” investors, the fact is that while we might know more than most investors, we are not perfect.
-Therefore, we do need some diversification to protect against what we do not know.
+Therefore, we do need some diversification to protect against what we do not know or that which changes quickly that we are not aware of.

 The diversification I look for comes in two flavors: